TonyMakis/cs-academia/cs211/Projects/Project6/README.md

 ## Project Structure

 This is to be developed in one stage, procedurally.
-There is one file being provided:
+There is one source file and 5 data files being provided:

-- `Proj6Base.java` => starter code provided for user interface
+- Proj6Base.java => starter code provided for user interface
+- data/proj6data`N`.txt => where `N` is any number in {1,2,3,4,5}; there are five different input files to try out with the program!

 ## Restrictions for this Project